Killing of Shireen Abu Akleh: Funeral

 Shireen Abu Akleh's body was transported to the Latin Church in Jenin for funeral prayers before being moved from the Forensic Medicine Institute in Nablus to Ramallah at 3:30 PM local time.
-The Abu Akleh's body arrived at Al Jazeera's office in Ramallah after approximately an hour and a half.
+Abu Akleh's body arrived at Al Jazeera's office in Ramallah after approximately an hour and a half.
 It was announced that her funeral ceremony would take place the following day, starting from the Palestinian Presidential Headquarters in Al-Bireh city.

 At 10:00 AM on Thursday, 12 May, an official procession was held to honor Abu Akleh at the Palestinian Presidency in Ramallah in preparation for her transfer to Jerusalem.
 Israeli authorities obstructed the funeral procession as it made its way toward Jerusalem.
 The body arrived after about two hours, and an official farewell ceremony took place despite the Israeli police surrounding several mourners in front of St. Joseph's Hospital, Jerusalem.

 Reports indicated that Israeli forces prevented the display of Abu Akleh’s pictures in the Old City of Jerusalem.
 Her brother, Tony Abu Akleh, stated that authorities prohibited Palestinian flags from being displayed inside the family home.
 On Friday, 13 May, a large gathering displaying Palestinian flags was held in front of the French Hospital in Jerusalem, where her body had been kept before the funeral.
 Police surrounded the hospital, closed nearby roads and entrances, and deployed reinforcements in the area.

 Al Jazeera correspondent Givara Budeiri reported that Jerusalem police insisted the funeral be conducted without Palestinian flags and that the body be transported by mortuary vehicle.
 However, mourners insisted on carrying the body on foot.
 The funeral procession began at 2:00 p.m. from St. Joseph's Hospital, Jerusalem toward the Roman Catholic Church in Jerusalem.
 Video footage from the scene reportedly showed Israeli forces attempting to disrupt the procession, including physically beating mourners and nearly causing the coffin to fall.

 After the police suppression of funeral, the body was taken out of the hospital a second time, this time by hearse.
 Israeli police once again intercepted the vehicle, removed the Palestinian flag, and blocked mourners from participating.
 The procession arrived at the Catholic Church at 2:30 pm, where the memorial service began, despite renewed police assaults on participants.
 Police erected barriers on the route to the cemetery, hindering access as the body was transported from the church to Mount Zion cemetery in Jerusalem.
 She was buried at around 5:00 pm beside her parents.